2020 © DHCAE Tools GmbH I Contact I Disclaimer

 Your are here: Our Products > Simulation Tools

-DHCAE Tools has, based on the renowned CFD toolbox OpenFOAM®, made extensions for a comfortable and professional usage of open source solver technology in an industrial environment.
+DHCAE Tools has developed extensions for the renowned CFD toolbox OpenFOAM® to enable the dedicated modelling of disintegration and spray applications.
+These extensions facilitate the comfortable and professional use of open-source solver technology in an industrial environment.

 OpenFOAM simulation methods and computational services.png